PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Experimental Results

+\textbf{\method{}~\textit{w/o} finetuning for adaptation.\;}{We also evaluate models trained \emph{only} with pseudo-labeled data, without any supervised finetuning.
+As shown in \autoref{tab:id_noisy_ood_clean}, pretraining on in-domain pseudo-labeled trajectories outperforms models trained on human-labeled but out-of-domain datasets.
+This result is particularly useful for practitioners working with new domains without labeled data.
+In such cases, \method{} offers a compelling solution: train directly on pseudo labels from the target domain instead of transferring from unrelated labeled data, which often suffers from domain gaps. }

-~\\ \textbf{Efficient supervised fine-tuning.\;} We show in \Cref{fig:ft_cost} the brier-FDE curves when training from scratch and from PPT pre-trained model.
-We observe that fine-tuning after PPT pre-training converges much faster after, typically in only 1 or 2 epochs.
+\textbf{Efficient supervised finetuning.} \xyh{Furthermore, we show in \autoref{fig:ft_cost} that finetuning after~\method{} pretraining converges much faster, typically in only 1 or 2 epochs.
 For reference, one epoch takes around 16 minutes on WOD~\cite{waymo} with the MTR model.
-These results suggest that most of the forecasting ability was acquired during the pre-training phase, with minimal adaptation required to adjust the model to the labeled data of the benchmarks.
+These results suggest that most of the forecasting ability was acquired during the pretraining phase, with minimal adaptation required to adjust the model to the labeled data of the benchmarks.}

-~\\ \textbf{Toward end-to-end forecasting \textit{with}~\method{}.\;} Different from previous conventional motion forecasting, the end-to-end (E2E) setting is a different paradigm that leverages \textit{predicted} past trajectories generated from a perception model as input.
-This paradigm is closer to the real-world deployment of motion forecasting where labeled data are unavailable.
-To consider both perception and forecasting quality, $\text{mAP}_{f}$~\cite{peri2022forecasting_future_detection} is often used to evaluate E2E forecast performance through a matching process with labeled future trajectories.
-Similar to the detection AP, it penalizes trajectories that have correct first-frame detections and inaccurate forecasts ($\text{minFDE}$ > 2m), and trajectories with incorrect first-frame detections (center distance > 2m).

-We deploy~\method{} into the winning solution~\cite{xu2024valeo4cast} of the AV2 E2E forecasting challenge.
-We train \cite{xu2024valeo4cast} either on labeled AV2 (No pre-training) or only on pseudo-labeled AV2~\cite{LiuTAYMRH23} (\method{} without fine-tuning).
-We then assess the performance on the labeled AV2 validation set.
-From \Cref{tab:e2eforcasting}, the pseudo-labeled trained model w/ \method{} significantly outperforms the ground-truth trained counterpart.
-This indicates that PPT is a potential strategy to enhance the forecasting robustness against the perception imperfection.

-~\\ \textbf{Quality analysis of pseudo labels.\;} We collect our pseudo labels by running off-the-shelf detectors and perform post-processing to associate detections to form tracks.
-In \Cref{tab:tracking_perf}, we assess the forecasting performance of the collected tracking trajectories.
-Precisely, at each time step of a given sequence, we perform a matching between predicted and ground truth based on their past trajectories with a threshold of 2 meters.
-After that, we calculate forecasting metrics.

-In general, the tracking trajectories deviate from the ground truth annotations by less than 0.5 meters on average, generally lower than the average forecast performance of the model used trained with labeled data (\ie, 0.284 minADE, 0.594 minFDE, 0.071 MissRate).
-Although they still don't fully match the quality of curated annotations, these results show that inexpensive tracks can be used as a substitute for ground-truth tracks in pre-training, \eg, when ground truth is absent or limited.